 It is better to avoid food containing excess fat during pregnancy.
-It results in issues like diabetes, hypertension and heart diseases.
+It results in issues like diabetes, hypertension and heart disease.
 Ragi has natural fat in it, which is good for health and does not lead to excessive weight gain.

-3. Rich in Fibre Content
+3. Rich in Fibre

-5. Helps in Dealing with Insomnia
+4. Helps in Dealing With Insomnia

-8. Does Not Contain Gluten
+5. Does Not Contain Gluten

 Some women are prone to severe allergy and adhere to a strict gluten-free diet.
 Ragi is gluten-free and completely safe for consumption during pregnancy.
 In case you are allergic, you should avoid food that can cause irritation.
-Foods free from gluten helps in keeping the unborn baby safe.
+Foods free from gluten help in keeping the unborn baby safe.

-9. Helps Aid Milk Production
+6. Helps Aid Milk Production

 The mother has to produce milk for breastfeeding after giving birth to the baby.
-Ragi aids the process of milk production as it is rich in calcium, amino acids and iron.
+Ragi aids the process of milk production, as it is rich in calcium, amino acids and iron.
 If you are planning on breastfeeding your child exclusively, you should consume ragi during pregnancy.

 Abnormal level of cholesterol in your body during pregnancy can result in hypertension and reduce the chances of normal labour.
 Lecithin and Methionine in ragi are efficient in regulating the level of cholesterol in your body.